Sermon on the Mount: Components

 Although the issues of Matthew's compositional plan for the Sermon on the Mount remain unresolved among scholars, its structural components are clear.

 Matthew 5:3–12 includes the Beatitudes.
 These describe the character of the people of the Kingdom of Heaven, expressed as "blessings".
-The Greek word most versions of the Gospel render as "blessed," can also be translated "happy" (Matthew 5:3–12 in Young's Literal Translation for an example).
+The Greek word most versions of the Gospel render as "blessed" can also be translated "happy" (Matthew 5:3–12 in Young's Literal Translation for an example).
 In Matthew, there are eight (or nine) blessings, while in Luke there are four, followed by four woes.
+Nolland notes that such extended lists of beatitudes are uncommon early Jewish literature, where they usually occur singly or in pairs, and that the eight third-person blessings of are framed as a unit by the repetition of the clause "for theirs is the kingdom of heaven" in verses 3 and 10.
+He also notes that the Beatitudes function as an expanded restatement of Jesus's initial proclamation that "the kingdom of heaven is at hand".